devmeurer/GloboNetworkAPI/docs/install.rst

   vagrant plugin install vagrant-omnibus vagrant up

-After this you'll have the GloboNetworkAPI running on http://10.0.0.2:8000/
+After this yo'll have the GloboNetworkAPI running on http://10.0.0.2:8000/

 Installing from scratch
 ***********************